janluke/cloup/docs/pages/sections.rst

     from cloup import Section

     # Define sections without filling them.
     # I'm using a class as a namespace here.
-This is not needed.
     class Sect:
         START_WORKING_AREA = Section(
             'Start a working area (see also: git help tutorial)')